wikitruth/wikitruth/README.md

  - `http://localhost:8000/login/reset/:email/:token/`
  - Set a new password.

-Login, customize, and enjoy!
+Login and enjoy!

 ## Connect and discuss

-Feel free to send feedback to wikitruthproject@gmail.com or join the discussion on [Facebook](https://www.facebook.com/wikitruth.co).
+Feel free to send feedback to wikitruthproject@gmail.com or join the discussion on [Facebook](https://www.facebook.com/wikitruth.project).